 Incubation is the bread and butter of droplet microfluidics.
 It is needed for most of the biological applications of droplet microfluidics.
 Depending on the duration of the incubation different approaches can be taken.

-Sorting simplifies the final analysis of the droplets.
-Instead of analyzing a huge pool of droplets within which many of the droplets are empty, only a small population of the droplet will be analyzed all of which contain the target markers.
+Microfluidics sorting simplifies the final analysis of the droplets.
+Instead of analyzing a huge pool of droplets within which many of the droplets are empty, only a small population of the droplet will be analyzed all of which contain the target markers. -An original uFluidix Article.